Fry Up Some Delicious Keto Hush Puppies (Just 2g Net Carbs)

 Missing hush puppies since you’ve gone keto?

 Oh, how I love to snack on a handful of savory hush puppies, but since they’re traditionally made with cornmeal and are pretty carb-heavy, I’ve sadly had to give them up.
-My craving for them inspired me to come up with a recipe for keto hush puppies to share with all of you!
+Between my craving for them and having tried out a similar recipe from Natasha Newton, I wanted to sweeten things up with my take on a recipe for keto hush puppies to share with all of you!

 Hip tips for making the best keto hush puppies: